sinclairzx81/typedriver/readme.md

 ## Overview

-TypeDriver is a unified runtime validation and inference system for Json Schema, Standard Schema and Runtime TypeScript.
-It is designed for framework integration and offers simple JSON Schema and Standard Schema integration using a common Validation interface.
+TypeDriver is a unified runtime validation and inference system for Json Schema, Standard Schema, and runtime TypeScript.
+It is designed for framework integration and offers simple Json Schema and Standard Schema integration using a common validation interface.

 License MIT